pmlmodelling/pylag/doc/source/install/installation.rst

     $ git clone https://gitlab.ecosystem-modelling.pml.ac.uk/PyLag/PyLag-tools.git>

 If you don't want to use git to access the code, you can always grab a copy by downloading and unpacking tarballs of the two repositories.
 The cleanest and safest way of installing *PyLag's* dependencies is using *Conda*.
-Following steps similar to those described above, we can configure a new *Conda* environment so (assuming miniconda has been installed already):
+Following steps similar to those described above, we can configure a new *Conda* environment so:

 .. code-block:: bash